 After I have figured out what deals I want to do, I collect all the coupons that I plan to use and organize them so that when I’m at the store it’s easy to find exactly the ones I need.
 Again, my system is basic.

 I have a little coupon binder that stays in the Scout Tote that I use as my purse when I go grocery shopping.
 (I love my Scout bag by the way.
-All the side pockets make it so handy for staying organized when I’m out and about.)
+All the side pockets make it so handy for staying organized when I’m out and about and it’s held up really well to the heavy use that I’ve given it.)
 In the very front there is a bigger slot and that is where I keep the coupons that I plan to use that week.
 My favorite “trick” is to paper clip the coupons together by store.
 It’s such a simple thing, but it really makes it so much easier to grab, plus it keeps them all nicely together too.
 No more loose coupons falling out of my hand while I’m shopping!

 And that’s it!
 I’m now all set to go do my deal shopping!